fbeji/nasa-apod/README.md

 ### Functional stretch goals

 * Either embed the NASA API key in the app (subject to NASA licensing terms), or implement an automatic key request/install feature on installation.
+(If the latter, this might be integrated with Google Sign In, which was included for demonstration purposes in an earlier version of this app, but is not in the current version.)

 * Provide a "share" feature, supporting sending APOD links (at least) via SMS, email, etc.